-- Resilient economies projects or programmes designed to enable and support the conditions for local economic output, improved productivity, and growth. - Thriving communities projects or programmes designed to enable and support the conditions for social cohesion, supporting disadvantaged groups and other social benefits. - Sustainable incomes projects or programmes designed to improve aspirations and access to work through a programme of high impact education, skills, personal development and employability support activities. - Sustainable growth reflecting the increasing importance of the climate agenda and working to achieve economic, social and competitive advantage for our nuclear communities by integrating sustainable growth into our socio-economic interventions. - Social value chains to work closely with our suppliers to create social impacts with our supply chain. - Collective impact to leverage social impact and investment by working with our stakeholders, partners and communities to practice an integrated approach and culture of delivery.
+- Resilient economies enabling and supporting the conditions for local economic output, improved productivity, and growth. - Thriving communities enabling and supporting the conditions for social cohesion, supporting disadvantaged groups and other social benefits. - Sustainable incomes improving aspirations and access to work through a programme of high impact education, skills, personal development and employability support activities. - Sustainable growth reflecting the importance of the climate agenda and working to achieve economic, social and competitive advantage for our nuclear communities by integrating sustainable growth into our socio-economic interventions. - Social value chains working closely with our suppliers to create social impacts with our supply chain. - Collective impact leveraging social impact and investment by working with our stakeholders, partners and communities to practice an integrated approach and culture of delivery.